rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

     Who has believed our report?
 And to whom has the arm of the LORD been revealed?

-The conjecture is that these were written centuries apart and by different authors.
+The conjecture is that these were written centuries apart and by different authors and to different audiences.
 However, this contradicts the witness of both scripture and tradition.

 !!! quote "John 12:37-41"